 Afterwards, the moderator hosts the Q&A session.
 Be patient when the questions start.
 If one isn’t pitched to a specific author, let the moderator choose who answers.
 He/she’ll make sure everyone gets their fair turn.

 Be friendly.
 Smile.
-You'll have more fun and people will like you better (which also means they’ll be more inclined to buy your book).
+You'll have more fun and people will like you better.

 Please don’t hog the mike.
 Take the hint if the moderator gives it.

-When the other authors are giving their answers, be attentive, study their technique.
+When the other writers are giving their answers, be attentive, study their technique.
 You might learn something new.

 After the moderator takes a last question, he/she will invite each panel member to pitch ONE of their books to the audience